SpunBlue/FNF-Blackberry-Engine/README.md

 A: There aren't any big reasons, but I can list a few.
 The engine will be as lightweight as I can possibly make it, especially since I will be entirely seperating the base game into a mod it self.
 I will also be removing any unnecessary code and features from the game and either replacing them with lighter alternatives or removing them entirely.<br>
 Q: How will the modding system work? <br>
 A: Tough to say as I haven't implemented it as of writing, but I plan to make it use HScript.<br>
-Q: Is there a Discord Server I can join?
+Q: Is there a Discord Server I can join?<br>
 A: Yes, how ever as of writing it is rather unfinished.
 Scroll up to join.

 ## Build instructions